vippsas/webhooks-api/events.md

 # Events

-Webhooks send out events for the following APIs.
+Webhooks sends out events for the following APIs.

 ## ePayment